ForNeVeR/intellij-updater/README.md

 - `eap` takes the latest _numbered_ EAP version, meaning it won't take `231-EAP-SNAPSHOT` from IntelliJ (because these are not numbered).

 The point of this is to have a tested PR each time a new EAP IDE version is released, to avoid silent snapshot updates breaking compilation and tests.

+`versionConstraint` is eiter `<=SomeValidVersion` (e.g. `<=2024.1.3`) or `latestWave`.
+The first one will update the field to the latest version that is less or equal to the specified one.
+The second one will filter the values to only contain the latest wave (e.g. `2024.2` or `242`), automatically switcting to the new one if it is available.

+`order` (`newest` by default) allows to choose either the newest or the oldest version from the list.

+The order in which the filters are work: say, we have a list of versions on the JetBrains CDN.
+Then,
+1. The `versionFlavor` filter is applied.
+2. If `versionConstraint` is `latestWave`, then it is created based on the filtered version list, to choose the latest wave among the flavor-filtered ones.
+3. The `versionConstraint` is applied.
+4. A version is chosen from the filtered list based on the `order`.
+5. If `augmentation` is present, it is applied to the chosen version.

 ### Parameters
 Action's output parameters are documented in [the action file itself][action-yml], check the `outputs` section.